Brazil–United States relations during the João Goulart government: Other issues

-Among the political parties, the National Democratic Union (UDN), opposed to laborism, was the closest to the American concept of development.
+Among the political parties, the National Democratic Union (UDN), opposed to laboriousm, was the closest to the American concept of development.
 The State Department considered it promising for a modernization of Brazilian capitalism.
 In February 1961 the Embassy evaluated that the party would have difficulties to accumulate political capital.

 Special attention was reserved for the Brazilian Northeast, "the largest area of extreme poverty in Latin America (23 million people, per capita income below $100)".
 It was a region prone to unrest and political radicalization, sometimes compared to Cuba by Americans.
 The focus was not on politicians, but on social movements, notably the Peasant Leagues, sources of great concern.
 The fear was that social conflict in the region would lead to a Cuban-like revolution.
 On the other hand, the Northeast was also considered ideal to implement the Alliance for Progress, modernizing its agrarian economy and social structure to ward off the conceived threats.
 Foreign aid was focused on the region, entering into alliance with local political leaderships.

 The CIA followed Cuba's and the USSR's assessments of Brazil.
 According to a 1963 report, the Cubans favored a revolution of their own, while the Soviets opposed it.
 Luís Carlos Prestes, general secretary of the Brazilian Communist Party, was pointed out as a probable intermediary between Moscow and Havana.